 It's important to remember that people who abuse alcohol - whether they drink too much or drink for the wrong reasons - are not necessarily addicted to it.
 So what is the difference between a drinker and someone who is living with alcoholism?

 People who are struggling with alcohol dependence feel that, without alcohol, they cannot function in the same way.
-Drinking takes a high priority in their life and they have no control over how much they consume.
+Drinking takes a high priority in their life.

 Below are some common symptoms which may indicate you have a drinking problem:

 - Feeling a strong desire for alcohol that distracts from everyday activities.